IHE/ITI.SeR/SeR.md

 for XACML and uses the element `<XACMLAuthzDecisionQuery>` to convey the subject identifier and other query parameters.
 The request message complies with the multiple resource profile of XACML v2.0 and the Authorization Decisions Verifier may query Authorization Decisions for many clinical data items in one query.
-Actors involved support [XUA](https://profiles.ihe.net/ITI/TF/Volume1/ch-13.html) and use
-SAML assertions to identify entities (see [ITI TF-1: 39.5](#395-ser-security-considerations) and [ITI TF-1: 39.6](#396-ser-cross-profile-considerations)).
-SAML attribute elements shall be mapped into xacml-context attribute elements as defined in SAML 2.0 Profile of XACML v2.0 (Section 2).
+Attributes of XUA or IUA assertions (depending from the supported option) shall be mapped into xacml-context attribute elements as defined in SAML 2.0 Profile of XACML v2.0 (Section 2).

 ##### 3.79.4.1.1 Trigger Events